JamezP2002/jamezp2002/README.md

 ## Hi there 👋 I'm James Petkin!

 Welcome to my GitHub profile!
 I'm a passionate and curious Data Scientist, backend developer, and aspiring AI researcher.
-My journey combines technical expertise, real-world experience, and a drive to continuously grow and learn.
+My journey combines technical expertise, real-world experience, and a drive to grow and learn continuously.

 ---